exist2021/tft/content/pages/Review of Bike Outliner - The Smoothest Brainstorming Tool.md

 Yes, the Bike Outliner supports OPML format, which most outliners or mind maps application support, so there is portability across other apps.

 4. Does the Bike Outliner have a trial version?
-Yes, the Bike Outliner offers a freemium version on iOS that works well for most purposes, but you can subscribe monthly or yearly on the App Store for premium features like rich text or make a one-time purchase on the bike website.
+Yes, the Bike Outliner offers a freemium version on macOS that works well for most purposes, but you can subscribe monthly or yearly on the App Store for premium features like rich text or make a one-time purchase on the bike website.

 ## References